Filip Čuić: Club career

-Filip Čuić was born in Split, but raised in Brišnik, a village in the municipality of Tomislavgrad, Bosnia and Herzegovina.
+Filip Čuić was born in Split, but raised in Donji Brišnik, a village in the municipality of Tomislavgrad, Bosnia and Herzegovina.
 He started his football career at local club Tomislav.
 He moved to neighbouring Croatia in late 2018, first joining the U-17 team of NK Dugopolje until the end of the season, before joining the youth academy of the famed Dalmatian club Hajduk Split in 2019, where his older brother Mario was already playing.

 Featuring in two Hajduk Split U19 national titles, Čuić was shortlisted for the 2021–22 UEFA Youth League top player award, having scored 6 goals in 5 matches in the competition.